ldaniels528/trifecta/README.md

     * Added real-time message streaming capability to the _Inspect_ tab
     * Swapped the Inspect and Observe modules
     * Added a new Brokers view to the Observe module
+    * Reworked the Brokers view (Inspect module)
+    * Fixed sort ordering of partitions in the Replicas view (Inspect module)

 <a name="trifecta-ui"></a>
 ### Trifecta UI